Lipreading

 Job Search Skills

 Course designed for students with disabilities.
-Emphasis on exploration of individual skills and interests, work options, communication skills and appropriate work behaviors.
-Small group work on developing attitudes, self-confidence, and competencies to locate, secure, and retain employment.
+Emphasis on work options, communication skills, and appropriate work behaviors.
+Small group work on developing behavior, self-confidence, and competencies to locate, secure, and retain employment.

 Accessible Theatre Arts